Prime polynomials in short intervals and in arithmetic progressions: Introduction

 where $\pi(x)$ is the prime counting function and $\phi(d)$ is the Euler totient function, giving the number of positive integers $i$ up to $d$ with $\gcd(i,d)=1$.

 In many applications it is crucial to allow the modulus $d$ to grow with $x$.
 The interesting range is $d<x$ since if $d\geq x$, there can be at most one prime in the arithmetic progression $p\equiv i\pmod d$.
-A classical conjecture is the following (in a slightly different form see \cite[Conjecture~13.9]{MontgomeryVaughan}). \begin{conjecture} For every $\delta >0$, \eqref{eq:primesinAP} holds in the range $d^{1+\delta}<x$. \end{conjecture}
+A classical conjecture is the following (for a slightly different form see \cite[Conjecture~13.9]{MontgomeryVaughan}).